manusa/helm-java/README.md

   .withTimeout(int timeout)
   // Optionally set typed values for the chart (can be repeated) .set("key", "value")
-  // Optionally set a values file to source values for the chart .withValuesFile(Paths.get("path", "to", "valuesFile"))
+  // Optionally add a values (YAML) file to source values for the chart (can specify multiple) .withValuesFile(Paths.get("path", "to", "valuesFile"))
   // Optionally specify the path to the kubeconfig file to use for CLI requests .withKubeConfig(Paths.get("path", "to", "kubeconfig"))